Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

 \subsubsection{Human and subjective}

-Not all of the choices are objectively measurable.
-In fact many of the elements are effectively subjective human judgements, and in scenarios where there are not clear parameters for choices.

-Item 6 is a composite measure, it asks the respondent to assess both seriousness and frequency, meaning there could be inconsistent application, while Item 7 asks that an respondent assess if threats have been made and that the `profile' of the individual means they might perform those threats.
-The problem with questions which allow for considerable discretion is that this allows for respondents to incorporate unconscious assumptions or prejudices.
-Of course judges are human too, and at risk of making assumptions, but within the facade of the algorithm, all these uncertain aspects are masked.
+Not all of the features are objectively measurable.
+In fact many of the elements are effectively subjective human judgements, being converted into input data despite the lack of clear parameters for choices.
+Item 6 is a composite measure, it asks the respondent to assess both seriousness and frequency of behaviours, meaning there could be inconsistent application, while Item 7 asks that a respondent assess if threats have been made and that the `profile' of the individual means they might perform those threats.
+Far from being impersonal, these are highly subjective, personal assessments wrapped in an algorithmic cloak.
+Items 4, 9, 10, 11 and 14 also seem vulnerable to this subjectivity (while Items 1 and 5 also appear problematic or insufficiently granular).
+The problem with questions that allow for considerable discretion is that this allows for respondents to incorporate unconscious assumptions or prejudices.
+Of course judges are human too, and at risk of making assumptions, but behind the algorithm, all these uncertain aspects are masked.

-As a further example, if a victim is in fear of their assailant and does not want to tell the police, previous violent conduct will of course not be reported.
-Equally, false reports might be assumed to be true and result in a high-risk rating.
-These are understandable sources of uncertainty, but crucially with the algorithmic output there is an air of objectivity given to something which may not represent reality.
-Items 4, 9, 10, 11 and 14 also seem vulnerable to this subjectivity.